What we know about the 63-year-old Nashville bomber

 His motivation is unclear

 Before the explosion on Christmas morning, the RV broadcast a computerized female voice repeatedly warning that a bomb would explode in minutes.
-The RV also broadcast Petula Clark's 1964 hit "Downtown," a song about how the bustle of downtown can cure a lonely person's troubles.
+The RV broadcast Petula Clark's 1964 hit 'Downtown,' a song about how the bustle of downtown can cure a lonely person's troubles.

 The repeated warnings and the early morning timing of the blast -- when few were around -- suggest that Warner did not intend to cause mass casualties.